codetent/confless/README.md

   port: 5432
 ```

-The keys either have to match the field names in the struct or be annotated with tags.

 #### Dynamic File Paths

 You can also register a field in your configuration that contains the path to another configuration file.
 This is useful for environment-specific configurations.

 The file field must be a dot-separated path to the field in the struct.
-Either the key has to match the actual field name or be annotated with a tag.

 ```go
 type Config struct {